sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 {% endhighlight %}

 Disconnect `Jetson AGX Orin` from power and reconnect it to power.
 After reboot you should see in the Firmware setup - shown on your monitor or on your serial console - the firmware version `36.4.0-gcid-XXXXXXXX`.

+### Serial Console on Jetson Orin Nano

+In order to have a serial console on `Jetson Orin Nano` you need an 3.3.V USB-UART adapter/cable.
+Connect it to PINs 3/4/7 (RX/TX/GND) of the 12pin row below the fan next to the SD card slot.

 ### SP6